 What is domestic abuse?

-If you are looking for support, please do not hesitate to contact us or speak to someone who you trust.
-This can be a friend, family member, neighbour or a professional (e.g. Health Visitor, GP, Social Work, domestic abuse service etc)
+If you need support, it’s important to speak to someone you trust.
+This could be a friend, family member, neighbour, or a professional such as a Health Visitor, GP, social worker, or domestic abuse service.

 Questions to ask yourself if you are unsure: